Peace and Justice Calendar

 The F-35 engine emissions release thousands of tons of deadly pollutants and climate-warming carbon dioxide into the air that we all breathe.
 This F-35 squadron of 20 fighter jets at Truax, will cost at least $2.2 billion.
 This project exemplifies how our enormous military budget consumes over half of the U.S. discretionary funds, thus depriving us of the necessary financial resources to meet human and environmental needs within our state and nation.

 F-35s are designed to carry small, “useable” nuclear weapons.
 These so-called “low yield nuclear bombs” have an explosive force up to three times the bomb dropped on Hiroshima which killed 140,000 people.

 If you need postcards, please email the request to: <[email protected]>

 For more information about the F-35s, please check out this website: www.safeskiescleanwaterwi.org

 Jane H Kavaloski, and Jim Murphy, Interfaith Peace Working Group

 Pam Richard, Peace Action WI, 414-269-9525, [email protected]

 We believe there can be a future for the next generations and Justice for Native People

-CHASE AND WELLS FARGO BANKS Water St & Wells St
+CHASE AND WELLS FARGO BANKS Water St & Wisconsin Ave, Milwaukee, WI

 DIVEST FROM FOSSIL FUELS!
 STOP THE DIRTY OIL PIPELINES!